Crisp and delicious, Freezer Bread and Butter Pickles are the easiest way to preserve all those cucumbers!

 **As an Amazon affiliate I earn from qualifying purchases.

 Freezer Bread and Butter Pickles

-Heat the vinegar in a microwave for about 30 seconds or warm slightly on your stove.
-Combine the vinegar, sugar, mustard seeds, celery seeds and turmeric in small bowl and stir until the sugar is dissolved.
+- Heat the vinegar in a microwave for about 30 seconds to warm it slightly or heat on the stove.
+Add the sugar, mustard seeds, celery seeds and turmeric.
+Stir to dissolve the sugar.

-Pack the vegetables into small freezer containers.
-Divide the liquid and poor over the pickles, seal tightly and freeze.
+- Pack the vegetables into clean freezer safe containers.
+Pour the liquid over them.